Qwertygi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell script that creates a file
+Script that writes into a file